 For decades, the gym at Holy Cross has been the site for sports, socials, events, and community dinners.
 We are proud to share the new renovations to the gym space, including a new floor and HVAC system.
 All are welcome to join the Holy Cross Central community for a celebration of the newly renovated gymnasium.
-On Thursday, March 1 at 8:15 Fr.
-Chris Wadelton will celebrate an all-school mass with a small reception for guests following the mass.
+On Thursday, March 1, Fr.
+Chris Wadelton celebrated an all-school Mass with a small reception for guests following the mass.

 We share special thanks to Shea Kiewit Joint Venture for their support in helping us update the Holy Cross gym!

 Being part of a Catholic school is something to celebrate every day, and this week our Notre Dame ACE Academies in Indianapolis have spent time celebrating the many people who make their Catholic school education possible.
 From community members, to parents, teachers, supporters, and pastors, we share our thanks and celebrate each of you.
 Here is a closer look at our Catholic Schools Week:

 Pictured above, families register for 2018-19 school year at Central Catholic Enrollment Night.
 IMPD officer and Central Catholic alumnus speaks to students during morning assembly.
 Second-grade is the winner of the door decorating contest.